firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 ### Step 4&ndash;query array values

-After you ingest array values into the fact table, you can query the array using the array functions and lambda function approach covered in [Working with arrays](working-with-arrays.md).
+After you ingest array values into the fact table, you can query and manipulate the array using array functions and Lambda functions.
+For more information, see [Working with arrays](working-with-arrays.md).

 ## Example&ndash;ingest and work with maps